 - The strength of the evidence against you

-A court cannot reject a person as a surety simply because of his/her moral character or political opinions.
-However, a surety may be rejected if it is clear that he or she could not pay the amount of money specified if the bail-bond was breached.
+A court cannot reject a person as a surety simply because of their moral character or political opinions.
+However, a surety can be rejected if it is clear that they could not pay the amount of money specified in the bail-bond if it was breached.

-The following persons may not be accepted as bails-persons;
+The following people may not be accepted as bails-persons:

-- those recently declared bankrupt by Order of the Court
+- People who have recently been declared bankrupt by order of the court

-Where an application for bail is made by someone charged with a serious offence, a court may refuse the application.
-These grounds for refusal are set out in Section 2 of the Bail Act, 1997.
-Grounds on which the courts may refuse the application are where it is considered necessary to prevent the person committing of a serious offence while on bail.
-Items the court takes into account when making a decision to refuse bail are:
+If an application for bail is made by someone charged with a serious offence, the court can refuse the application.
+The grounds for refusal are set out in Section 2 of the Bail Act, 1997.
+The court can refuse the application if it is considered necessary in order to prevent the person from committing a serious offence while they are on bail.
+The court takes the following items into account when deciding whether to refuse bail:

-- evidence or submissions concerning the nature and seriousness of the crime charged;
+- Evidence or submissions about the nature and seriousness of the crime

-- the severity of the punishment provided for by law for the offence;
+- The severity of the punishment for the offence

-- any other offence in respect of which the accused person is charged and is awaiting trial.
+- Any other offences that the accused person is charged with and is awaiting trial for

 Consequences of breaching a bail bond

-- You will have committed a further criminal offence that carries a maximum penalty of a Class A fine and/or 12 months imprisonment.
-This sentence is set down in Section 13 of the Criminal Justice Act, 1984 as amended.
+- You will have committed another criminal offence for breaking the bail bond.
+This offence carries a maximum penalty of a Class A fine and/or 12 months imprisonment.

 How to apply

-After you are arrested and brought to a Garda station, the member in charge of the station may decide to release you on station bail.
-He or she will grant bail if he or she "considers it prudent to do so".
-He or she does not have the power to release you on bail if there is a court warrant for your detention.
+After you are arrested and brought to a Garda station, the person in charge of the station may decide to release you on station bail.
+They will grant bail if they "consider it prudent to do so".
+They cannot release you on bail if there is a court warrant for your detention.

 If you are granted bail at the station, you will have to enter into a bond to appear in the District Court as agreed.
 You may have to pay a sum of money and you may also have to get an independent surety to guarantee that you will appear in court as agreed.